Klimpen/tis-100/readme.md

 ### 0101 RIGHT

-The second inter-core register. `RIGHT` represents communication with the core to the right.
+The second inter-core bus. `RIGHT` represents communication with the core to the right.
 If this core is the rightmost core on the grid, it wraps to the leftmost core on the grid in the same row.

 Communication is half duplex, and for a single value.